 Add a TXT record

-When using Google enterprise services, you can add a TXT record to verify domain ownership or implement a number of email security measures.
+When using Google for Work services, you can add a TXT record to verify domain ownership or implement a number of email security measures.
 You add TXT records using the administration tools at your domain host, not the Google Admin console.
 The exact steps for your host might vary.
 Below you can find generic steps that apply for any host as well as specific instructions for several popular hosts.Add a TXT record (host-specific steps)

 Before following our generic steps, see if you can find specific steps for your domain host.